u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/acquire_leads/lead_mining.rst

 .. image:: lead_mining/generate-leads-popup.png
    :align: center
-   :alt: The pop-up window with the selection criteria in order to generate leads in Odoo.
+   :alt: The pop-up window with the selection criteria in order to generate leads in Thrive Bureau ERP.

 Choose to generate leads for :guilabel:`Companies` to get company information only, or choose :guilabel:`Companies and their Contacts` to get company information as well as individual employee